xarantolus/bromite-userscripts/README.md

-# bromite-userscripts
+# Bromite User Scripts
 This is a repository that hosts [User Scripts for Bromite](https://github.com/bromite/bromite/wiki/UserScripts), an Android browser.
+They might also work on other mobile or desktop browsers, but I only use them on [Bromite](https://www.bromite.org/).

 ### Scripts
 Here scripts are sorted by category.
 See below on how to install them into your browser.